 - Lindfield Village Hub will be located on the western edge of the local centre, the Hub will be a mix of green open space and community buildings including a library and community centre, coupled with new housing, dining and retail outlets;

 - Lindfield Village Green will transform the existing Council-owned car park on Tryon Road into a new public space.
-Construction is due to commence in 2019; and
+Construction began on this project in early 2020; and

 - Lindfield Village Living is a Council owned site situated between the Pacific Highway and the railway line making it ideal for high density residential housing.

 Activate Turramurra comprises a diverse range of projects some of which have already been delivered: